It’s getting to be my travel season again, and while I haven’t solved most of my problems, I’m at least getting better at working around them.

 - Other cooked corn products on the street or inside establishments

 The main way I deal with these hazards is by taking preventative antihistamines, and using a carbon filter mask.
-When traveling, I take compounded Xyzal every single day, as well as 150mg (1 pill) compounded Zantac and 25mg (1 pill) of compounded Benadryl morning and night.
-The Benadryl does make me a little sleepy but not too sleepy.
-The Zantac is just to help the Benadryl and Xyzal work more effectively.
+When traveling, I take compounded Xyzal every single day, compounded Ketotifen every single day, as well as 150mg (1 pill) compounded Zantac and 25-75mg (1-3 pills) of compounded Hydroxyzine up to every 6 hours as needed.
+The Hydroxyzine does make me a little sleepy but not too sleepy.
+The Zantac is just to help the Hydrozyxine and Xyzal work more effectively.
 Please talk with your doctor about dosage and interactions before you decide on your personal antihistamine regimen.

 I can handle fog machine fog for 2 hours with the mask on and a benadryl, if it’s the expensive glycerin-free stuff.
 I feel hung over for 2 days after.
 If it’s the glycerin based fog juice, the stuff that smells like cotton candy, the mask will only save me for 20 mins TOPS, probably not even.